ArnoVdH/photoblog/content/blog/2019/solving_the_code.md

 Some things I couldn't implement right away, I'd like to change later on, or want to add in the future:

-* Make the menu's work on single pages too (aka: get the code working properly);
+* Make the header menu work on single pages too (in other words: fully utilize the hugo code);

 * Make the tag lists dynamic and limited (eg: show only 5 most used tags);

-* Built an elegant solution to the photo posts with a function that ranges over all images in a certain folder, removing the need to link every image individually;
+* Built an elegant solution to the photo posts with a function that ranges over all images in a certain folder, removing the need to link every image individually (that's just sloppy);

 * Make the images more responsive (and possibly quicker to load?);

-* Restyle layout, mainly the header, to feel more modern instead of crammed in a corner;
+* Restyle layout, mainly the header, to feel more modern instead of crammed in a corner and change the mobile layouts;

 * Add a graphic logo;

 * Get the markdown working properly (some things don't work as they should, like lists!);

-* Add info about the pictures that show up only when activated.
+* Add info (metadata) about the pictures that show up only when activated.

 And probably a lot more.